 Cotton farms are usually monocultural.
 And as with monocultural systems sustained for decades, the soil quality suffers degradation.
 The global area devoted to farming cotton has been more or less constant over the last 70 years.
 However, exhaustion has led to expansion into new areas.
 The expansion directly causes deforestation and wildlife habitat loss.

-There is also a high risk of topsoil erosion as tree cover is absent in those farms.
-Erosions can lead to sediment build-up to a level that is dangerous to aquatic life.
+There is also a high risk of topsoil erosion as tree cover is absent on those farms.
+Erosions can lead to sediment build-up to a dangerous level to aquatic life.
 Research has proven that high sedimentation in streams and rivers can reduce the density of marine organisms like invertebrates and fish.
 It can also cause water temperatures to rise and reduce its oxygen.